A note on the multicolor size-Ramsey numbers of connected graphs: Appendix: An upper bound on the size-Ramsey numbers of bounded degree trees

 \section{Appendix: An upper bound on the size-Ramsey numbers of bounded degree trees}

-As mentioned in the introduction, Krivelevich \cite{K2} proved that $\hat{R}_r(P_n)=O(r^2(\log r) n)$.
-However, his method of proof is far more general and, after an appropriate modification of the calculations, implies essentially the same upper bound for all bounded degree trees.
-To save the reader from having to do this themselves, we will do the calculations in this appendix.
+As mentioned in the introduction, Krivelevich \cite{K2} proved that $\widehat{R}_r(P_n)=O(r^2(\log r) n)$.
+However, his method of proof is more general and (after an appropriate modification of the calculations) yields an explicit upper bound of the same type for all bounded degree trees.
+To make this result concrete, we will do the calculations in this appendix.

 We begin with a classic result of Friedman and Pippenger \cite{FP}.